Collaborative Edge-to-Server Inference for Vision-Language Models: Conclusion

 \section{Conclusion}

-We proposed a novel collaborative edge-to-server inference framework that leverages pre-trained VLMs.
+We proposed a novel collaborative edge-to-server inference framework that capitalizes on the capabilities of pre-trained VLMs.
 In the initial inference stage, the server performs inference on a global image transmitted from the edge device and identifies task-relevant regions based on the model's internal attention.
 The reliability of this initial inference is assessed using the min-entropy of output tokens.
-When the min-entropy exceeds a predefined threshold, a second-stage inference is triggered using both global and local images.
+When the min-entropy exceeds the retransmission threshold, a second-stage inference is triggered using both global and local images.
+By comparing the uncertainties obtained in two stages, we selectively refine the final answer, ensuring a high level of accuracy and communication efficiency.

-Experimental results show that the proposed framework significantly reduces communication and computation overhead while maintaining inference accuracy relative to baseline methods.
-The proposed method remains effective across diverse VQA tasks and VLM architectures.
+Experimental results show that the proposed framework substantially reduces communication and computation overhead while enhancing inference accuracy relative to baseline methods.
+The proposed method remains effective across different VQA tasks and VLM architectures.
 Furthermore, its combination with existing image compression techniques enables additional communication savings.
 Future work will explore extending the framework to more complex communication settings, including robust transmission and multi-access environments.

 \appendices